 Dehydration after running is known to aggravate muscle damage and delay recovery.
 Damaged muscle fibres rely on fluids to bring elements of recovery and to eliminate the waste products and debris from the muscle tissues.
-The best way to rehydrate is by taking 500ml of a rehydration formula, or a sports drink with electrolytes, within 10 to 15 minutes after the exercise session.
+The best way to rehydrate is by taking 500ml of a rehydration formula, or a sports drink with electrolytes, within 10-15 minutes after the exercise session.

 Magnesium is one of the most important nutrients required for running.
-High intensity exercise is known to causes losses of magnesium, which may increase inflammatory stress in the body.
+High intensity exercise is known to cause losses of magnesium, which may increase inflammatory stress in the body.
 It then comes as no surprise that magnesium supplementation is recommended before, sometimes during and after exercise, not only to support the muscles during high intensity and endurance exercise, but also to replenish exercise-induced losses.
-In addition to this, recent research shows that magnesium may have anti-inflammatory effects, which further supports the role of magnesium supplementation to help manage muscle pain.
+Recent research also shows that magnesium may have anti-inflammatory effects, which further supports the role of magnesium supplementation to help manage muscle pain.

 Arnica: Homeopathic Arnica D30 tablets taken before, during and after a long run may reduce muscle soreness after the run, most probably due to the anti-inflammatory effects of arnica.

 An ice bath is the simplest short-term relief for sore muscles after running.
-For best results, try to sit in cold water at about 15°C for 10 to 15 minutes.
+For best results, try to sit in cold water at about 15°C for 10-15 minutes.
 This process is known to reduce the painful swelling inside the muscle tissues, while speeding up the recovery process through improved circulation.

 After your high intensity training session, or before you go to bed, soaking in a warm bath with Epsom salts will help bring relief from sore muscles.
 A good soak of 15 minutes is recommended, as this will help with the removal of metabolic by-products or “toxins” in the muscles.